What is Location Analytics?

 Likewise, all previous anonymous data associated with their device will also be added to their customer profile.

-You will now have access to much more detailed customer profiles about your customers, such as their:
+Consequently, you will now have access to much more detailed customer profiles about your customers, such as their:

 - Email address